hadley/adv-r/Package-basics.md

   the package and are exported for others use.
 See [[namespaces]] for more details.

-* a `CITATION` file describes how to cite your package.
+* a `inst/CITATION` file describes how to cite your package.
 If you have published a peer reviewed article which you'd like people to cite when they use your software, this is the place to put it.

-# Getting started
+## Getting started

 To create a package the first thing (and sometimes the most difficult) is to come up with a name for it.
 Following the following rules for coming up with a name: